mietek/halcyon-website/pages/index.md

 - **Simple.**  Halcyon can install any Haskell application with a single command, building all required dependencies on the fly.

-- **Fast.**  All build results are archived in _layers,_ which means incremental builds can be ready in under 30 seconds.
+- **Fast.**  All build results are archived and cached, which means incremental builds can be ready in under 30 seconds.

 - **Reliable.**  Halcyon allows all build-time and run-time dependencies to be explicitly declared, aiming to achieve 100% reproducible results.